 A woman may have a hard time deciding which treatment to have.
-It may help to have a second doctor review the diagnosis and treatment options before starting treatment.
+It may help to have a second healthcare provider review the diagnosis and treatment choices before starting treatment.
 It is important to remember that, in most cases, a short delay in treatment will not lower the chance that it will work.
 Some health insurance companies even require that a person with cancer seek a second opinion, and many other companies will pay for a second opinion if asked.

 Q: How can someone get a second opinion for vaginal cancer?

 A: There are many ways to get a second opinion:

 Ask a primary care healthcare provider.
 He or she may be able to suggest a specialist.
 You should work with a healthcare provider who specializes in dealing with gynecologic cancer.
 This healthcare provider is called a gynecologic oncologist, a subspecialist with advanced training in the diagnosis and treatment of gynecologic cancers.
 Never be afraid to ask for a second opinion.